msmannan00/Genesis-Search/README.md

 ## Setup and Installation

-To get started with Genesis Search Engine, follow these steps:
+To get started with Orion Search Engine, follow these steps:

 ### 1. Clone the Repository